poncev/poncev.github.io/_posts/2024-11-02-modal-analysis-basics.md

 $$

 where $A := \Psi^t C \Psi$ and $B := \Psi^t K \Psi$.
-Since we are assuming that $A = 0$ (undamped system), we have to find solutions of the system
+Since we are assuming that $A = 0$ (undamped system), we must find solutions of the system

 $$
 \begin{equation*}